-Shaver’s Creek Environmental Center is a Penn State owned and operated nature and wildlife learning center, located just 12 miles outside of State College in rural Huntingdon County.
+Shaver’s Creek Environmental Center is a Penn State owned and operated nature preserve, aviary, and wildlife learning center, located just 12 miles outside of State College in rural Huntingdon County.

 Adjacent to the Stone Valley Recreation Area, Shaver’s Creek main draw is the opportunity to see PA wildlife in an up close and personal fashion.

-Admission is free and Shaver’s Creek is open everyday from mid-February through mid-December, but in the age of COVID, it would be prudent to call ahead at 814-863-2000 to confirm.
+Admission is free and Shaver’s Creek is open everyday from mid-February through mid-December; in case of inclement weather it would be prudent to call ahead at 814-863-2000 to confirm before visiting.

 How to Find Shaver’s Creek Environmental Center